essc/clp_foss4g_workshop/source/qgis_raster_resample.rst

 drop-down list.

-5. Since we are using geographic coordinate system, we use a scale value of 163``111120``.
+5. Since we are using geographic coordinate system, we use a scale value of ``111120``.
 Type this value in the :guilabel:`Scale` field.
-We leave the 164other values to the default settings.
+We leave the other values to the default settings.

 6. Put a check-mark in the
 :guilabel:`Load into canvas when finished`.